 Testing and Results

-As part of your workup, the doctor will arrange for you to have a swab taken from your throat and nose to check for the presence of COVID-19 virus.
+As part of your workup, a will be swab taken from your throat and nose to check for the presence of COVID-19 virus.
 You will receive a text message from the HSE confirming your result when it is available.
-Mercer’s should also receive a copy of this result.
+Mercer’s should also receive a copy of this result (but reporting to us may be delayed).

 While awaiting your result: